proXipra/civilization-randomizer/README.md

-# civilization randomizer for civilization VI
+# Sid's Mixer

-// This project has done in python with help of tkinter library.
+This code is for fun purposes.

-// I tried to understand to use classes for more efficient coding.
+I tried to understand how to use classes for more efficient coding.

 On this app, you can give random civilizations to players that you have created.